melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 To run `hello.wasm` in the browser, the wasm file needed to be loaded by JS, the JS needed to be bootstrapped by HTML, and the HTML needed served from a server and not just the local filesystem.
 (The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) VSCode extension was nice for this because is has live reloading.)
 After all of that, I did manage to log out (and then contemplate) the meaning of life to console.
 Great success.

-1. Why is Rust such a popular language for using for WebAssembly?
+### Why is Rust such a popular language for using for WebAssembly?

 "For the third year running, Rust is the most frequently used language for WebAssembly.
 Rust has always been a good fit for WebAssembly; it is a modern system-level language that has broad popularity (the Stack Overflow revealed it is the most desired language seven years in a row), it also happens to be a popular language for authoring WebAssembly runtimes and platforms."
 (6)

-1. How is Figma using WebAssembly?
-1. How is Photoshop-in-the-browser using WebAssembly?
-1. What are these related projects I hear about, trunk, web-sys?

 ## References